 Like clockwork, Al Sharpton, race-hustler extraordinaire, is positioning himself as an “adviser” to the family of Walter Scott, the black man fatally shot from behind on April 4 by a white police officer in North Charleston, S.C. after Scott resisted arrest.
 The shooting was captured on cell phone video by a nearby pedestrian.
 On Sunday, Rev. Sharpton spoke at a local church, praising officials for firing and prosecuting the cop, Michael Slager, for first-degree murder.
 He stated: “This is not about black and white.
 It’s about right and wrong.”
 He added: “I didn’t come to start trouble.
 I come to help stop trouble.”
 Given his history of demagoguery, North Charleston officials should ignore him.
 For this case, like all his others, is about black and white.
 And Sharpton is trouble.

 National Legal and Policy Center many times has dissected the Reverend Al Sharpton.
 For three decades, the New York-based … Read More ➡

-On January 5, Dale Hull, formerly secretary-treasurer for Brotherhood of Locomotive Engineers and Trainmen Division 261, was sentenced in U.S. District Court for the District of Kansas to two years of supervised release, and ordered to pay $17,000 in restitution, for embezzling funds from the Herington, Kan.-based union, a Teamsters affiliate.
-He had pleaded guilty in September after being charged in July.
-Hull admitted that starting in 2008 he made unauthorized account transfers from the union account to a personal checking account and then concealed the thefts on financial reporting forms.
-The union represents Union Pacific Railroad employees in Herington and Salina.
-The actions follow a probe by the Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On March 2, Kimberly Hesla, former secretary-treasurer of Brotherhood of Locomotive Engineers and Trainmen Division 474, was sentenced in U.S. District Court for the District of Northern Illinois to one year of probation, and was ordered to pay a fine of $1,000 and a special assessment of $25, for falsifying financial records of the Chicago-based union.
+She had pleaded guilty in November after being charged in October.
+The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡